hkitago/TextClipHistory/README.md

 3. Tap the icon next to the address bar and choose the extension.
 4. A window will slide up from the bottom on iPhone, or a pop-up window will appear on iPad and Mac; select an item of text for pasting and click or tap it.

-Note:
+Notes:

+- Due to security concerns, the window will automatically close after 3 minutes of idle time while the popover is open, or immediately if the focus is lost.
-- If you enable the extension and it doesn't function correctly, please refresh the page, or close and restart the app, and try again.
+- If you enable the extension and it doesn't function correctly, please refresh the page, or close and restart Safari, and try again.

 ## Version History

+### 1.1.1 - 2024-11-21

+#### **macOS**

+- Added auto-close functionality to the popover window for enhanced security
+- Improved pin and unpin behavior for items
+- Updated app icon for a refreshed look

 ### 1.1 - 2024-11-13